basclab/LME_MixedEffectsERPDifferenceWave/Section3_SimulatedData/00_InfantNoiseRepository/README.md

-This is a placeholder folder for the real infant EEG 'noise' files that can be downloaded from: https://osf.io/b53wj/ These files are combined with simulated ERP waveforms in the DiffWaveSim_02_SimulateERPData script.
+This is a placeholder folder for the real infant EEG 'noise' files that can be downloaded from: [https://osf.io/b53wj/](https://osf.io/b53wj/) > "Files" > "InfantNoise" > "ForNCSimulations".
+These files are combined with simulated ERP waveforms in the DiffWaveSim_02_SimulateERPData.m script.